DrBoria/vscode-draft-tree/README.md

 * Import and export selected directory
 * Filtering
+* Expand All
+* Collapse All
+* Create a new virtual folder (it will not create a folder on the disc)

 ## Known issues
-* Import: if folder path differ - globally replace it in *.json file you're trying to import
+* Import: If the folder path differs - globally replace it in *.json file you're trying to import
-* Filtering is not working in sub dirrectories
+* Filtering is not working in sub-directories